neckerio/cautious_guacamole/README.md

 ## Sub heading

--Here are some points
+- Here are some points
--these ones are dashes
+- these ones are dashes
--not sure if I have to do it on all of them so i will try extra text here to see if this works
+- not sure if I have to do it on all of them so i will try extra text here to see if this works indented below

 1. i hear that numbers work too